ryan-l-robinson/tech.ryanrobinson.ca/content/posts/building-jekyll.md

 title: "GitHub Pages: Building a Jekyll Site"
 date: 2022-05-05T11:39:18.000Z
 author: Ryan Robinson
-description: "An overview of building a Jekyll site hosted on GitHub Pages."
+description: An overview of building a Jekyll site hosted on GitHub Pages.
 tags:
-    - Git, GitLab, and GitHub
+  - DevOps
   - Static Sites
 ---

 I recently decided that I wanted to try out hosting this site on GitHub Pages instead of WordPress that I had been using for over a decade.
 The reason why is simple: it’s [free as in cats](/posts/2022/free-as-in-cats/) and it’s easier to maintain after the initial work of setting it up, with no regular maintenance required.